 - Students must have a minimum ACT score of 22 or minimum SAT score 1030.

 - Student must have a minimum six, seven, or eight semester grade point average of 3.000 on a 4.000 scale.

-- Awards will begin in December 2013 for eligible recipients and will be awarded on a rolling basis until the final awarding deadline of June 1, 2014.
+- Awards will begin in December of the student's high school senior year for eligible recipients and will be awarded on a rolling basis until the final awarding deadline of June 1 of that same year.